openmpf/openmpf-components/cpp/KeywordTagging/README.md

 - `TRANSLATION [TAG] TRIGGER WORDS OFFSET`

 Let's assume that we need process the `TEXT` property.
 The substring(s) that triggered each tag will be stored in `TEXT [TAG] TRIGGER WORDS` in alphabetical order.
 For each trigger word the substring index range relative to the `TEXT` output will be stored in `TEXT [TAG] TRIGGER WORDS OFFSET`.
 Because the same trigger word can be encountered multiple times in the `TEXT` output, the results are organized as follows:

 * `TEXT [TAG] TRIGGER WORDS`: Each distinct trigger word is separated by a semicolon followed by a space.
+For example:
-For example: `TEXT TRIGGER WORDS=trigger1; trigger2`
+`TEXT [TAG] TRIGGER WORDS=trigger1; trigger2`
     * Because semicolons can be part of the trigger word itself, those semicolons will be encapsulated in brackets.
-For example, `detected trigger with a ;` in the input `TEXT` is reported as `TEXT TRIGGER WORDS=detected trigger with a [;]; some other trigger`.
+For example, `detected trigger with a ;` in the input `TEXT` is reported as
+    `TEXT [TAG] TRIGGER WORDS=detected trigger with a [;]; some other trigger`.
-* `TEXT TRIGGER WORDS OFFSET`: Each group of indexes, referring to the same trigger word reported in sequence, is separated by a semicolon followed by a space.
+* `TEXT [TAG] TRIGGER WORDS OFFSET`: Each group of indexes, referring to the same trigger word reported in sequence, is separated by a semicolon followed by a space.
 Indexes within a single group are separated by commas.
-    * Example `TEXT TRIGGER WORDS=trigger1; trigger2`,
+    * Example `TEXT [TAG] TRIGGER WORDS=trigger1; trigger2`,
-    `TEXT TRIGGER WORDS OFFSET=0-5, 6-10; 12-15`, means that `trigger1` occurs twice
+    `TEXT [TAG] TRIGGER WORDS OFFSET=0-5, 6-10; 12-15`, means that `trigger1`
-    in the text at the index ranges 0-5 and 6-10, and `trigger2` occurs at index range 12-15.
+    occurs twice in the text at the index ranges 0-5 and 6-10, and `trigger2` occurs at index range 12-15.

-Note that all `TEXT TRIGGER WORDS` results are trimmed of leading and trailing whitespace, regardless of the regex pattern used.
-The respective `TEXT TRIGGER WORDS OFFSET` indexes refer to the trimmed substrings.
+Note that all `TEXT [TAG] TRIGGER WORDS` results are trimmed of leading and trailing whitespace, regardless of the regex pattern used.
+The respective `TEXT [TAG] TRIGGER WORDS OFFSET` indexes refer to the trimmed substrings.

 The tags associated with the trigger words will be stored in a `TAGS` output property in alphabetical order, separated by semicolons.
 Note that there is only one `TAGS` output property.
 This is unlike `TRIGGER WORDS` and `TRIGGER WORDS OFFSET`, which are prefixed by the input property that produced those trigger words.
 Each tag will only appear once in `TAGS` no matter how many trigger words activate that tag.
 It doesn't matter if the trigger words are found in only one or multiple input properties defined in `FEED_FORWARD_PROP_TO_PROCESS`.